- Newcastle upon Tyne

 Yes, Seven Stories is wheelchair friendly and has accessible toilets.

-Seven Stories has not told us if they are fully pushchair friendly.
+No, Seven Stories have stated they are not pushchair friendly.

 Seven Stories has not told us if they are dog friendly.